-Featuring the complete 1980 series Back of Head, the 2010 series Falling Woman, and a body work started in 2016, Death and Dreams examines the fascinating progression of the artist’s dialogue with portraiture, repetition, and appropriation of Japanese and Western popular culture over the course of four decades.
+Featuring the complete 1980 series Back of Head, the 2010 series Falling Woman, and the Mystery Woman series started in 2016, Death and Dreams examines the fascinating progression of the artist’s dialogue with portraiture, repetition, and appropriation of Japanese and Western popular culture over the course of four decades.

 Creating series of unique motifs, the artist has developed his own visual language that he constantly references and reconfigures.
 He deliberately allows for the presence of the artist’s hand and slight imperfections from one image to the next in a series.
 The gaps and disparities that arise through the intervention of time and the nature of the medium of painting are central to Yokoo’s explorations of memory and consciousness.

 Repetition is another defining characteristic of Yokoo’s oeuvre.
 Painted within one year, the Back of Head watercolors present a pivotal moment in Yokoo’s career during which he renounced commercial projects and devoted himself to painting.
 In this series, Yokoo paints the motif of a woman with her face turned away from the viewer, varying the overall color, hair texture, and background from one work to the next

 Revisiting the theme of the covered face three decades later, the Falling Woman works heighten the tension between revealing and obscuring – the female figures hold their dresses open to bare their breasts while faces remain covered by hair and fabric.
 The genesis of the confrontational naked female form and its iterations evolved from Yokoo’s childhood experience of being taken by his mother to the women’s section of the local communal hot baths.
 For the artist, the event was erotic, fearful and formative.